UACalc/UACalc_CLI/README.md

     git clone git@github.com:UACalc/UACalc_CLI.git

-That way GitHub won't ask for your credentials everytime you want to push something to the repo.
+That way GitHub won't ask for your credentials every time you want to push something to the repo.
 Alternatively, if you have already used the http method of cloning the repo, you can switch to ssh using the following command: